AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

 If 100 issues are created in a day, but only two of them are assigned to Ana, the scenario would execute 100 times.
 98 of the executions would stop at the filter, but the trigger module is still consuming data and performing operations in all of the executions.
 For more information on event subscriptions, see [FAQs - Event Subscriptions](../../wf-api/general/event-subs-faq.md).

-For more information on webhooks, see [Instant triggers (webhooks)](../../workfront-fusion/webhooks/instant-triggers-webhooks.md)
+For more information on webhooks, see [Instant triggers (webhooks) in Adobe Workfront Fusion](../../workfront-fusion/webhooks/instant-triggers-webhooks.md)

-For more information on filters in scenarios, see [Add a filter to a scenario](../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md).
+For more information on filters in scenarios, see [Add a filter to a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md).